SEI-TAS/kalki-node-setup/control_node/README.md

 `bash build_all.sh`

+## Deployment
+If running from the same computer where the build was generated, no deployment is needed.

-Note that this will create a "dist" folder.
-The control_node folder, along with this dist subfolder, can be moved to a deployment installation, and contains all that is needed to run the components, except for the docker images, which need to be exported as well.
+It is possible to create a distribution tar.gz that can be copied to a deployment installation, and contains all that is needed to run the components.
+To generate such a file and deploy it in another computer, follow these steps:

+1. Execute `bash export.sh`
+1. Copy the `control_node_dist.tar.gz` file and the file `import.sh` to the deployment computer
+1. Install the deployment executing `bash import.sh`

+## Running
-To run all components in a unified docker-compose instance:
+To run all components in a unified docker-compose instance, execute this script from the folder it is in:

 `bash run_all.sh`